huashengdun/webssh/README.rst

 -  For whatever deployment choice you choose, don't forget to enable SSL.
--  If you choose running this app as a standalone server, redirecting http to https is enabled by default, and only http requests from a public network will be redirected.
+-  By default plain http requests from a public network will be either redirected or blocked and being redirected takes precedence over being blocked.
 -  Try to use reject policy as the missing host key policy along with your verified known\_hosts, this will prevent man-in-the-middle attacks.
 The idea is that it checks the system host keys